John Wolff's Web Museum

 and zero stops.

-of the flanged locating spacers, then disassemble the frame.
+spacers, screws and washers at the ends, then disassemble the frame.

 Please review the general information about cleaning and checking